asny/three-d/README.md

 ### Examples

-Several examples covering most features can be found [here](https://github.com/asny/three-d/tree/master/examples) and the examples from the latest release are also live at [asny.github.io/three-d/](https://asny.github.io/three-d/).
+Several examples covering most features can be found [here](https://github.com/asny/three-d/tree/0.8/examples) for this release and the examples from the latest release are also live at [asny.github.io/three-d/](https://asny.github.io/three-d/).
-Take a look at the [triangle example](https://github.com/asny/three-d/blob/master/examples/triangle/main.rs) for a gentle introduction.
+Take a look at the [triangle example](https://github.com/asny/three-d/blob/0.8/examples/triangle/main.rs) for a gentle introduction.

 ![Lighting example](https://asny.github.io/three-d/lighting.png)
 ![Statues example](https://asny.github.io/three-d/statues.png)